dell/csi-baremetal/docs/proposals/volume-health-monitoring.md

       ```
    4. The overall algorithm will look like this:
        1. Get volume with income id.
 If not found - return error: ```NotFound```
-       2. Check volume Health, CSIStatus and Usage parameters:
+       2. Check volume Health, CSIStatus, OperationalStatus and Usage parameters:
           1. If Health != GOOD - set abnormal value to true with corresponding message.
           2. If CSIStatus == FAILED - set abnormal value to true with corresponding message.
+          3. If OperationalStatus == MISSING - set abnormal value to true with corresponding message.
-          3. If Usage == FAILED - set abnormal value to true with corresponding message.
+          4. If Usage == FAILED - set abnormal value to true with corresponding message.
 3. Deploy external health monitor controller will be deployed as a sidecar together with the CSI controller driver,
    similar to how the external-provisioner sidecar is deployed: see https://github.com/kubernetes-csi/external-health-monitor#csi-external-health-monitor-controller-sidecar-command-line-options.
 4. Set enable-node-watcher of external health monitor controller sidecar command line's option to true for enabling node-watcher.